PedroZappa/42_minitalk/README.md

 ft_sep_color('0', '=', 28, GRN);
 ```

-Then all there's left to do is to send a NULL terminator to the `server` and terminate the message:
+Then all there's left to do is to send a NULL terminator to the `server` and terminate the message appropriately:
 ```c
 ft_send_char(pid, '\0');
 ```